Harlem Désir: Member of the European Parliament, 1999–2014

 Désir first became a Member of the European Parliament following the 1999 European elections.
 A member of the Progressive Alliance of Socialists and Democrats group, he was re-elected in 2004 and 2009.

 In his first parliamentary term from 1999 until 2004, Désir served on the Committee on Industry, External Trade, Research and Energy.
 From 2004 to 2009, he was a member of the Committee on Employment and Social Affairs.
 In this capacity, he served as the parliament's rapporteur on the 2008 Temporary Agency Work Directive.
 In his last term, he joined the Committee on International Trade.
-He also served as deputy chairman of the Progressive Alliance of Socialists and Democrats group.
+He also served as deputy chairman of the Progressive Alliance of Socialists and Democrats group, under the leadership of chairman Martin Schulz.

 In addition to his committee assignments, Désir was a member of the parliament's delegations for relations with India (2009–2014), the United States (2002–2004) and South Africa (1999–2002).
 From 2002 to 2004, he also served on the parliament's delegation to the Joint Parliamentary Assembly of the Agreement between the African, Caribbean and Pacific Group of States and the European Union (ACP-EU).

 Following the 2004 European elections, Désir became one of the vice-chairpersons of a newly established European Parliament Anti-Racism and Diversity Intergroup (ARDI), alongside Claude Moraes, Saïd El Khadraoui, Emine Bozkurt, Cem Özdemir and Lívia Járóka.
 He was also a member of the Capital Tax, Fiscal Systems and Globalisation Intergroup of the European Parliament, to whom was presented Denis Robert and Ernest Backes's book, Revelation$, in March 2001.

 Désir is considered an ardent pro-European.
 He fought unsuccessfully in 2005 to convince the Socialist Party to back a new European constitutional treaty.

 Ahead of the 2014 European elections, Désir was appointed to head the Socialist Party's list for Ile-de-France.
 Following his resignation from the European Parliament, he was replaced by Christine Revault d'Allonnes Bonnefoy.